 Prior to beginning any judicial internship or clerkship--or even before applying to work for a judge--students should become acquainted with the structure and basic operations of a court.
 Most courts publish an operations manual, such as the Florida Supreme Court's Manual of Internal Operating Procedures, that will explain the basic duties of the courts' employees.

 Research when working at a court is not fundamentally different from the research you learn in law school or while working for a firm; however, the caseloads of the federal courts have been increasing significantly in recent years, leading judges to rely on precise and quick assistance from their interns and clerks.
+The pandemic has sparked a great deal of change in internal operating procedures and expanded remote court appearances.

 Clerks usually publish statistics of the workload and closure rates for their courts, broken down by case type.
 It may be helpful to orient yourself to the general workload of your court before you begin working.